 Thinking about it, it occurred to me it’s like the frog in a pan of water on a low heat.
 Turn the heat up slowly and frog will boil to death before he even realises what’s going on.
 But try to toss him into some already boiling water and he’ll jump straight out again!

 So it is with unhappy situations.
-The really terrible ones are a so shocking we escape from the immediately.
-The truly nasty, pernicious ones worm there way deep down inside us without us even realising (often until we explode and don’t know why?).
+The really terrible ones are so shocking we escape from them immediately.
+The truly nasty, pernicious ones worm there way deep down inside us without us even realising it (often until we explode and don’t understand why?).

 I got out by choice, training as a yoga teacher and then going traveling round the world.
 One of the best decisions I ever made.
 My friend had a little less of a choice about his exit, which made it a much harder and more painful experience for him.